What is Autism?

 - The Autism Diagnostic Observation Schedule- Second Edition (ADOS – 2).
-This has been rated as the most reliable diagnostic tool currently recognised by International ASD experts.

 - The Autism Diagnostic Interview – Revised (ADI-R).
-This is a gold standard, structured, parent interview that assists in the reliable diagnosis of ASD.

 In addition to these tools some Parent and Teacher questionnaires are also used to assess adaptive functioning, and to screen for co-occurring mental health concerns (e.g., ADHD, anxiety, depression).

-Note: Although ASD is typically diagnosed in early childhood, an assessment can be undertaken at any age.
+Note: Although autism is typically diagnosed in early childhood, an assessment can be undertaken at any age.
 Many adolescents and adults find that receiving a diagnosis helps them to better understand themselves, and also helps improve the quality of their relationships and day-to-day functioning.